gbmhunter/blog/content/pcb-design/testpoints/index.md

 A common and easy way to add test points onto a PCB is to leave some vias **untented**.
 This means that they don't get covered in solder mask, and you can easily probe them.
 Their circular nature holds the probe well to!
 The picture below shows two untented-vias, A and B, being used a test points.

-{{< img src="pcb-untented-vias-as-test-points.jpg" caption="Notice the untented vias on a PCB.
-These can be used as test-points in space-constrained designs."  width="500px" >}}
+{{% figure src="pcb-untented-vias-as-test-points.jpg" caption="Notice the untented vias on a PCB.
+These can be used as test-points in space-constrained designs."  width="500px" %}}

 ## Purpose-Built Testpoints